sismo-core/sismo-docs/tutorials/sismo-connect/gate-your-contracts-with-sismo-connect-advanced.md

 <figure><img src="../../.gitbook/assets/Capture d’écran 2023-03-31 à 16.23.36.png" alt=""><figcaption><p>The sismoConnectResponse as bytes</p></figcaption></figure>

 You can test your contract by doing a fork test on the Goerli network for example.
-You will need a fork test because the sismoConnect Solidity library interacts with a contract called `SismoConnectVerifier` already deployed on chain.
+You will need a fork test because the Sismo Connect Solidity library interacts with a contract called `SismoConnectVerifier` already deployed on chain.
 You can copy paste the following test file in `contracts/test/ZkDropERC721.t.sol` and launch the following command:

 ```bash
 forge test -vvvv --fork-url https://rpc.ankr.com/eth_goerli